-- (a) No later than fourteen (14) days after service of the Final Contentions pursuant to LPR 3.1 and LPR 3.2, each party shall serve a list of (i) the claim terms and phrases the court should construe; (ii) proposed constructions; (iii) identification of any claim element that is governed by 35 U.S.C. § 112(f); and (iv) a description of the function of that element, and the structure(s), act(s), or material(s) corresponding to that element, identified by column and line number of the asserted patent(s). - (b) No later than seven (7) days after the exchange of claim terms and phrases, the parties must meet and confer and agree upon no more than ten (10) terms or phrases to submit for construction by the court.
-No more than ten (10) terms or phrases may be presented to the court for construction absent prior leave of court upon a showing of good cause.
-The assertion of multiple non-related patents shall, in an appropriate case, constitute good cause.
-If the parties are unable to agree upon ten (10) terms, then five (5) shall be allocated to all plaintiffs and five (5) to all defendants.
+- (a) No later than 14 days after service of the Final Contentions pursuant to LPR 3.1 and LPR 3.2, each party must serve a list of (i) the claim terms and phrases the court should construe; (ii) proposed constructions; (iii) identification of any claim element that is governed by 35 U.S.C. § 112(f); and (iv) a description of the function of that element, and the structure(s), act(s), or material(s) corresponding to that element, identified by column and line number of the asserted patent(s). - (b) No later than 7 days after the exchange of claim terms and phrases, the parties must meet and confer and agree upon no more than 10 terms or phrases to submit for construction by the court.
+No more than 10 terms or phrases may be presented to the court for construction absent prior leave of court upon a showing of good cause.
+The assertion of multiple non-related patents, in an appropriate case, constitute good cause.
+If the parties are unable to agree upon 10 terms, then 5 are allocated to all plaintiffs and 5 to all defendants.
 For each term to be presented to the court, each party must certify in its Cross-Motion for Claim Construction whether a term construction in a party's favor may be dispositive of an issue and explain why.

 In some cases, the parties may dispute the construction of more than ten terms.
 But because construction of outcome-determinative or otherwise significant claim terms may lead to settlement or entry of summary judgment, in the majority of cases the need to construe other claim terms of lesser importance may be obviated.
-The limitation to ten claim terms to be presented for construction is intended to require the parties to focus upon outcomedeterminative or otherwise significant disputes.
+The limitation to ten claim terms to be presented for construction is intended to require the parties to focus upon outcome-determinative or otherwise significant disputes.